martinctc/blog/_knitr/draft_interview_with_abhishek.md

 ## Introduction

 How do you begin a career in analytics and data science?
-How do you get into R?
+How do you learn R?

-I have the pleasure of speaking with Abhishek Modi this week, to find out about his journey from a Physics student to an Analytics Consultant at Deloitte.
+These are interesting questions that everyone has different answers to.
+This week, I have the pleasure of speaking with Abhishek Modi, to find out about his journey from a Physics student to an Analytics Consultant at Deloitte.

 ### About Abhishek